 Why did Trump even begin to assume that as a public figure he could fulfill the daunting legal burden of proving Tim had intentionally lied about him, done so with malicious intent, and hurt him financially – especially when he incessantly lies about himself and his own business?

-The answer is that Trump didn't start out trying top win.
+The answer is that Trump wasn’t trying to win.
 Instead, he was gaming the competitive nature of the news industry to generate free advertising for his Reality TV show and upscale brand.
 Just as he did with the Republican presidential primary.

 The fact that Trump actually won is an indictment of the current diminished state of U.S. politics and journalism, which rewards the most audacious candidates with more attention as if they’re cast members on the old The Real World Reality-TV show on MTV.

 Tim indicated Trump was neither a billionaire nor the successful businessman he claimed to be; he was as much as $9 billion in debt at one point; and his net worth actually ranged between $150 million and $250 million.
-Afterward, the silver spoon scribe hurt his fellow trustfund baby by referring to him as a "faux millionaire," a "train wreck," "the walking embodiment of financial pornography" and a "serial bankruptcy addict."
+Afterward, the silver spoon scribe further deflated Donnie Trustfund’s inflated ego by denigrating him as a “faux millionaire,” a “train wreck,” “the walking embodiment of financial pornography,” and a “serial bankruptcy addict.”

 In this video he says Trump’s real estate empire was mainly about facilitating investments in his upscale condos by rich foreign investors.
 It was a lucrative business, frequented by those seeking to turn dirty money into the kind of clean money that can be deposited in a government regulated bank account.